 Acknowledgement: Picture: Partnership sculpture, Reykjavik by Rob Young.
 Reproduced under a Creative Commons Attribution 2.0 Generic (CC BY 2.0) licence and sourced from Flickr. http://www.flickr.com/photos/rob-young/6969725488/

-How to cite this article: Miller, Thoby (2005) ‘Across the great divide: creating partnerships in education’, the encyclopedia of informal education, www.infed.org/biblio/partnerships_in_education.htm.
+How to cite this article: Miller, Thoby (2005) ‘Across the great divide: creating partnerships in education’, The encyclopedia of pedagogy and informal education, www.infed.org/biblio/partnerships_in_education.htm.

 This piece was first published in Ros Carnwell & Julian Buchanan (eds.)
 (2005) Effective Practice in Health and Social Care : a partnership approach, Buckingham: Open University Press.
 It is reprinted here with the permission of the author and the publisher.